jhaglerbgsu/AutoDrive/Steering Angle Prediction/README.md

 ### 6 Model training or testing instructions

 * Pretrained checkpoint for TruckResnet50 can be downloaded via this [link]().
-* Pretrained checkpoint for TruckResnet18 can be downloaded via this [link]().
+* Pretrained checkpoint for TruckResnet18 can be downloaded via this [link](https://drive.google.com/file/d/1qh1CmUuj-f81m5yGcQKkoXOOflTwu6GV/view?usp=sharing).
-* Pretrained checkpoint for GoogLeNet can be downloaded via this [link]().
+* Pretrained checkpoint for GoogLeNet can be downloaded via this [link](https://drive.google.com/file/d/1983XhUgrq4ijwB-TeXDaq3wBhTcaEpNJ/view?usp=sharing).

-For usage, proceed to place it to `./checkpoints/TruckResnet50/best_ckpt_1.pth`.
+For usage, proceed to place it to `./checkpoints/model_name/best_ckpt_1.pth`.
+Note: `mode_name` refers to `TruckResnet18`, `TruckResnet50`, and `GoogLeNet`.

 * Set up all configurations in `config.py`.
 * To train networks, `python train.py`.